From Catalonia to Andalusia: Coastal Cities in Spain

 This website uses affiliate links thanks to which we may earn a commission for purchases you made at no additional cost to you.
 If you like the content, consider using those links to support us.
 Thank you!

-Coastal cities in Andalucia
+Coastal cities in Spain: Andalusia

 Cadiz

-Coastal Cities in Spain - Cadiz
+Coastal cities in Spain - Cadiz in Andalusia

-Holidays in Spain - Cadiz
+Coastal cities in Spain - Cadiz in Andalusia

 Almeria

 Almeria is one of the most beautiful coastal cities in Spain, located in the warmest and driest region of Spain.
 It’s a city with a great vibe that will keep you entertained for a long time.
-Almeria is best known for its impressive well-preserved Alcazaba, a unique-looking cathedral, a charming old town perfect for lazy strolls, and tranquil beaches with mesmerizing blue Mediterranean Sea waters.
-What’s more, it still isn’t a very popular travel destination so if you hate crowds you’ll appreciate its calmness.
+Almeria is best known for its impressive Alcazaba, a unique-looking cathedral, a charming old town perfect for lazy strolls, and tranquil beaches with mesmerizing blue Mediterranean Sea waters.
+What’s more, it still isn’t a very popular travel destination, so if you hate crowd,s you’ll appreciate its calmness.
 Almeria is a great holiday destination all year round.

-Coastal Cities in Spain - Almeria
+Coastal cities in Spain - Almeria in Andalusia

 Roquetas de Mar